urbit/urbit.org-reloaded/content/blog/infrastructural.md

 A few key design decisions emphasized the above gestalt we sought to express:

 - We decided very early on to revert the colorful presentation of Modulo to a literal blank slate—OS 1 is much like a sheet of graph paper now.
 - All typography and typographic representation was severely flattened.
-This decision was one of our more drastic ones, and granted OS 1 a sense of being somewhat more "undirected" in the sense of its form.
+This decision was one of our more drastic ones, and granted OS 1 a sense of being somewhat more "undirected" in terms of its form.
 We hope that as our system becomes more robust, users can decide which elements of their systems require emphasizing, to feel most at home with their information.
 - The majority of graphics used throughout the system were rendered into black and white line drawings.
 As architectural schematics and orthographic projections flatten their representation of reality so an architect can “see structure” easier, we made the decision to express a visual foundation that felt more like a diagram than an ergonomic user interface.
-- A coupled notion of the above point is that we wanted to give our users the sense that modifying the underlying system was a simple task.
+- In its visual simplicity, OS 1 was essentially arranged to emanate the quality that modifying the underlying system was a simple task.
 Rather than present Urbit's first users with beautiful artistry and a sense that our infrastructure was to remain untouched and sacred, we decided to present a visual face to the project that felt nearly rudimentary, nothing outside the realm of editorial capability for the average person.

 Many other small constraints have been set into place to build what we truly believe to be simple, durable, personal, digital infrastructure.

-While visually primitive, OS 1 has managed to convey a sense of rich systematic expressiveness based on how it seems to be currently inhabited.
+While visually primitive, OS 1 has managed to manifest a rich systematic expressiveness based on how it seems to be currently inhabited.
 We've been enjoying witnessing the ways people are beginning to interpret and make use of the faculties provided to create communal computing experiences of their own.

 What's most wonderful to observe is the fun people are having in striking out on their own in this collective endeavor.
 More than anything, we hope Urbit’s inhabitants are having a good time and learning to enjoy computers again.